 Day-to-day tasks are probably becoming difficult, so bending to put your socks on or getting in and out of a car become comical.
 Pedicured toenails are somewhere in the distant non-pregnant past.

-By this stage in pregnancy your baby’s five senses, touch, smell, taste, hearing and seeing are all fully functioning and taking in the strange world of the womb.
+By week 32, in pregnancy your baby’s five senses, touch, smell, taste, hearing and seeing are all fully functioning and taking in the strange world of the womb.
 Noises from your stomach gurgle close by, colours change rapidly as the light outside changes the light in the womb and the comforting sound of your voice floats in to your baby.

 You may notice your lower abdomen tightening from now onwards as your body practises Braxton Hick’s contractions in preparation for actual contractions.